The SHUTTLE Lab @ Michigan

 My research focuses on understanding the experience of undergraduate engineering students from low-income or rural backgrounds and embedding macroethics into undergraduate engineering curricula.
 I earned a B.S. in Biomedical Engineering from U-M, with a minor in Applied Mathematics, but spent the last few years teaching at a high school in Gallup, New Mexico.
 Outside of work, I enjoy reading, watching terrible reality TV, and volunteering at local after-school programs.

-Undergraduate Research Assistant, Civil Engineering
+Undergraduate Research Assistant, Engineering Physics

 “Extravehicular” Collaborators